Undergraduate Research Scholar Distinction

 - A professional looking, high resolution picture of yourself.

 - A short 3-6 sentences bio in PAST TENSE THIRD PERSON (e.g. Jane Doe graduated from Colorado School of Mines with a B.S. in Biochemical Engineering …).
 This bio should include 1) your major and minor, 2) your research department, 3) any other honors or awards you received during your undergraduate tenure, 4) a bit about the research you’ve done, and 5) a bit about what you would like to do in your future.

-Applications for Spring 2022 are Closed
+Accepting Applications for FALL 2022

 View Past Scholars